Tonomy-Foundation/Tonomy-ID-SDK/README.md

 Tests end-to-end functions across more than one service.

-Make sure that contracts are complied with the BUILD_TEST flag:
+First make sure that contracts are complied with the BUILD_TEST flag:

 ```bash
 export BUILD_TEST=true